andreasabel/inCode/entry/introduction-to-singletons-1.md

 A three-way sum between a `Door 'Opened`, a `Door 'Closed`, and a `Door 'Locked`, essentially.
 If you have a `SomeDoor`, it’s *either* an opened door, a closed door, or a locked door.
+Try looking at this new `SomeDoor` until you realize that this type is the same type as the previous `SomeDoor`!

 You might also see `SomeDoor` called a **dependent pair**, because it’s basically an existentially quantified tuple of the type (the `s`, witnessed by